· Museum of Anthropology and Ethnography of the University of Turin; CSA – Centre for African Studies, Turin

 The key strengths identified by the project coordinator may be described as follows:

-· participatory planning resulted not only in the development of “narrative routes” (interpretation), but also in the inclusion of mediators’ voices in display (with the help of the architect / exhibition planner, mediators curated their own showcases);
+· participatory planning resulted not only in the development of “narrative trails” (interpretation), but also in the inclusion of mediators’ voices in display (with the help of the architect / exhibition planner, mediators curated their own showcases);

 · storytelling was conceived as a mediation tool not only from a linguistic point of view, but also in order to: share both individual and institutional knowledge and perspectives; create and/or consolidate the “social value” of the museum to its audiences; promote the cultural citizenship of migrant communities;